tencentyun/intlcloud-documents/yehe_doc/管理与支持/渠道合作伙伴/用户指南/二级经销商/客户业务/为客户分配代金券_intl_en.md

 >?
 >-  After a customer voucher is issued, it can be queried under the **Customer Voucher List** tab.
 >- After a customer voucher is issued, you can view its usage by customers based on its balance and status.
->- If a customer voucher is not used by any customers after it is issued, you can withdraw it.
+>- If a customer voucher is not used by any customers after it is issued, you can withdraw it
 >

 ![](https://staticintl.cloudcachetci.com/yehe/backend-news/5z2C861_%E4%B8%BA%E5%AE%A2%E6%88%B7%E5%88%86%E9%85%8D%E4%BB%A3%E9%87%91%E5%88%B85.png)